chiaramoccia/sep-exposome-ninfea/README.md

 ## 📖 Reference
 Moccia C, Pizzi C, Moirano G, et al.
-Modelling socioeconomic position as a driver of the exposome in the first 18 months of life of the NINFEA birth cohort children.
+**Modelling socioeconomic position as a driver of the exposome in the first 18 months of life of the NINFEA birth cohort children.**
-Environment International.
+*Environment International*.
 2023;174:107864.
 https://doi.org/10.1016/j.envint.2023.107864